yuhao12345/publication_management/README.md

 # Publication management system
 This is a Database Driven Web App.
-The project is to create a web interface to the psql database using Python's bottle framework.
+The project is to create a web interface to the psql database using Python's bottle framework, which includes the functionality for searching for a record, listing results, displaying a record, updating a record, inserting a record, and deleting a record.

 ## Required package